xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.0 =
+* redesigned Manage Database Fields page
+* new visibility modes for field groups
+* new Lost Private Link Success Message setting
+* new validation message setting for validated fields

 = 1.8.4.9 =
 * fixed fatal error on first install in multisite